ModifyDBCluster - Amazon Relational Database Service

 EnableHttpEndpoint

-A value that indicates whether to enable the HTTP endpoint for an Aurora Serverless v1 DB cluster.
-By default, the HTTP endpoint is disabled.
+Specifies whether to enable the HTTP endpoint for an Aurora Serverless v1 DB cluster.
+By default, the HTTP endpoint isn't enabled.

-When enabled, the HTTP endpoint provides a connectionless web service API for running SQL queries on the Aurora Serverless v1 DB cluster.
-You can also query your database from inside the RDS console with the query editor.
+When enabled, the HTTP endpoint provides a connectionless web service API (RDS Data API) for running SQL queries on the Aurora Serverless v1 DB cluster.
+You can also query your database from inside the RDS console with the RDS query editor.

-For more information, see Using the Data API for Aurora Serverless v1 in the Amazon Aurora User Guide.
+For more information, see Using RDS Data API in the Amazon Aurora User Guide.

 Type: Boolean